rajashekar9/shop-management/README.md

 ### Prequisties:
 Docker need to be installed in your machine
+Node.js should be installed in your host machine

 #### Run the application:

-    1. Navigate to the project root repository and run the following command
+    1. Navigate to the project root repository and run the following commands
+        - "cd functions" (Navigate to functions folder which contains package.json)
+        - "npm install" (Installs all the dependencies for the project)
+        - "cd .."
+        - "docker build -t node_server ."
+(This command need to be run at location of Dockerfile to build node_server image)
-        - 'docker-compose up -d'
+        - 'docker-compose up -d' (This command need to be run at location of docker-compose.yml)

         By running the above command both mysql server and node server will be started.
 By default database with name 'shop' will be created along with the tables users, user_roles in the mysql server